State Sales Tax in E-Commerce: Navigating Electronic Taxability and the Economic Nexus Rule

 Brann & Isaacson

-Mr. Carey is a Brann & Isaacson attorney who focuses his practice on state and local taxation of information technology and telecommunications services, regulatory and administrative proceedings (including state tax and other regulatory issues), and civil litigation.
-In addition to his work in the law, Michael has worked for a national information technology consulting company.
-Michael is a graduate of Dartmouth College and the University of Maine Law School.Close
+Mr. Carey is a partner at Brann & Isaacson who focuses his practice on state and local taxation of information technology and telecommunications services, regulatory and administrative proceedings (including state tax and other regulatory issues), and civil litigation.
+In addition to his work in the law, Mr. Carey has worked for a national information technology consulting company.
+He is a graduate of Dartmouth College and the University of Maine Law School.Close

 Jamie E. T. Szal